Four ways to tell if your cat loves you – based on science

 3. Look for blinks

-Your cat might also be secretly signalling their affection in the way they look at you.
+Your cat might also secretly signal its affection in how they look at you.
 When cats encounter strange humans or other cats they don’t know, they usually greet them with an unblinking stare.
-But they are more likely to slowly blink at cats they have a good relationship with.
+But they are more likely to blink at cats they have a good relationship with slowly.

 Research suggests slow blinks are associated with a positive emotional state and can be a sign of trust, contentment and affection, similar to a human smile.
 If you wish to return the compliment, blink and your cat might blink back.
 This is nice a way to bond with your cat if they aren’t keen on being touched.